TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 ## Ranges

-Most attacks are single target, be they melee, ranged, or magic attacks.
+Most attacks are single target, be they melee, ranged, or spell attacks.
 Certain class abilities modify attacks so that they have unique ranges that target multiple creatures instead.
 These ranges are also used colloquially to describe certain ranges of non-attack effects.

 ### Blast